Pushplaybang/Meteor-schema-templates/readme.md

 ### UpdatedBy userId
-includes the userId of the user who last updated the document
+Automatically includes the userId of the user who last updated the document

 ```js
 someSchema = new SimpleSchema([